-A common problem is that you cannot find the files you have placed somewhere.
-While working under Linux, regardless of the distribution, many GUI options allow you to search for your files.
-In many cases, however, you will only have the command line terminal, especially if you manage servers or use SSH to access the system.
-If you cannot find your files, you must search for them using command line applications on Linux.
+A typical problem when working with computers is that you can’t find the files you have stored somewhere.
+Many GUI programs allow you to search for files while working under Linux, regardless of the distribution.
+However, in some situations, you only have access to the command line terminal, especially if you manage servers or use SSH to access the system.
+If you can’t find your files, you’ll have to search for them using command-line utilities on Linux.

-Find and Locate commands are used to search for the files in the system while grep is used to search file based in the text that it contains.
-Find is a slower method but contains several search conditions while Locate does not include as many conditions but is much faster than the Find.
+The Find and Locate commands are used to search for files on the system, while grep is used to search for files based on the text they contain.
+Find is a slower method but contains several search conditions, while Locate does not contain as many conditions but is much faster than Find.

 Method 1: Using Find command